-Life insurance offers financial security for your family and loved ones no matter what happens in the future.
-This may be particularly important to you if you have a pre-existing medical condition, especially one that is serious or terminal.
+offers financial security for your family and loved ones; this may be particularly important to you if you have a pre-existing medical condition, especially one that is serious or terminal.

 What is a pre-existing condition?